 Musical Groups and Events

-- A Christmas Miscellany – several evening performances of Christmas music and readings.
+- A Christmas Miscellany – two evening performances of Christmas music and readings.

-- The Spring Concert – showcasing GCSE and ‘A ‘Level composition work and solo performances.
-In 2016 this will include a performance of new composition work by Key Stage 3 students created under the directorship of Dr John Traill, Director of Music at St Anne’s College Oxford.
+- The Spring Concert – this more formal evening showcases our ensembles and soloists.
+In 2018 this will include a performance of new composition work by students created under the directorship of Dr John Traill, Director and Lecturer of Music at St Anne’s College Oxford.